Updated June 11, 2024

 At bootcamp, I was sure I’d be an outsider among “real professionals,” but I was wrong.
 From teachers to team leaders, artists to engineers, project managers to facilitators, visual thinking bootcamps attract a wide array of people.
 In my group alone were folks from across the country, as well as from Canada and Spain, all there to learn how visual thinking could make their workplaces and worlds better:

-Finally, if you have thoughts to share or questions about visual thinking, get in touch with XPLANE—we’d love to hear from you.
+Finally, if you have thoughts to share or questions about visual thinking, get in touch with XPLANE—they’d love to hear from you.